 However, if you want to take care of transportation and all the zip-lining fun, this ziplining tour has it all!
 The three-hour tour includes all the favorites at Aventura, including the Superman zipline, which is the longest and highest zipline in Costa Rica and all of Latin America!
 This zipline has a special back-clip harness, so you get to “fly” facing forward and hands-free for 1.2 miles (1.9 kilometers.)

-You’ll also get the chance to try out the 10-cable zipline course, rope suspension bridges, an ATV ride through the forest, and the Mega Tarzan Swing Ride – that is, if you’re brave enough.
+You’ll also get the chance to try out the 10-cable zipline course, rope suspension bridges (some of the best hanging bridges in Monteverde), an ATV ride through the forest, and the Mega Tarzan Swing Ride – that is, if you’re brave enough.

 If you’re planning to go ziplining in Costa Rica, make sure you do it in Monteverde!

 Related read: Ziplining is also one of the best things to do in Tamarindo.